Advanced Manufacturing – Thermal and Environmental

 - Zach H., The Fulton Companies

-Self paced online instruction with facilitated orientation offered quarterly.
+Self paced online instruction with facilitated orientation, offered twice annually.

 As defined by the Manufacturing Skill Standards Council (MSSC), the Green Production Module coursework covers “workplace activities across all industries within the manufacturing sector that require the use of equipment, technologies, and processes that will improve the environmental performance of manufacturing companies.”
 Thus is it not limited to the manufacturing of green products but includes the “greening” of all manufacturing.
 Following completion of the module, individuals demonstrate their understanding of the core skills and knowledge though an assessment test based upon MSSC's industry-defined, nationally validated skill standards for the module processes, to receive the MSSC Green Production Module credential.
 Online materials will be available for six months from the first day of login and may be accessed from any computer that meets the minimum system requirements.
 Registration for the CPT Green Production Module includes one assessment test.
-Optionally, participants may combine with four critical production functions modules for full CPT certification for $400.
 For more information on CPT training, Click Here.

 What People are Saying about Certified Production Technician (CPT) Green Production Module Training:

 - "It was beneficial for my Supervisors and they all gained from the experience.
 (We) have a few (more) Supervisors ... interested in this upcoming session."